 - Start with a phone call if you’re not confident with video technology

 - Ask for help if you need it and, if possible, do a practice run with a friend

 - Take some time to prepare in advance- consider what you want to say and key questions you would like to ask

 - Ask your healthcare provider to summarise the next steps at the end of the appointment

 - Remote consultations can be useful for routine appointments or ongoing care with a health care practitioner

-Travel to appointments and treatment by car if you can.
-Either driving yourself, or with someone who lives in the same house as you.
-If driving isn’t an option, use the form of transport that brings you into the least contact with people as possible.
+Travel to appointments and treatment by car if you can, either driving yourself, or with someone who lives in the same house as you.
+If driving isn’t an option, use the form of transport that brings you into the least contact with other people as possible.

 This really depends on the type of cancer and the treatment you had.
 Most people make a full recovery after cancer treatment and their immune system either recovers fully or isn’t affected.
 Unless you fall into the clinically extremely vulnerable category, you’re not at more risk of serious illness if you get COVID-19.